physical therapy for stroke patients

 • Specialises in the appropriate physical treatment field.

-• Engages in a patient-centred programme.
+• Engages in a patient-centred program.

 Expert Home Physiotherapy Services By Lana Life Care, Dubai